cultural-impact-of-warfare

 Shuriken: More Than Throwing Stars

 Shuriken came in two main types: bo shuriken (straight, four‑sided spikes) and hira shuriken (flat, multi‑pointed discs).
 Their design prioritized ease of concealment and rapid deployment.
+Bo shuriken could be hidden in a sleeve, while hira shuriken were often carried in stacks and thrown with a wrist flick.
 Western martial artists later adopted similar small, portable throwing weapons—such as throwing knives and darts—and integrated them into “close‑quarter” training drills that emphasize quick transitions from unarmed to armed states.
+Some modern tactical systems, like the U.S. Marine Corps’ Martial Arts Program (MCMAP), incorporate throwing techniques for small projectiles, citing the shuriken as a historical predecessor.
+The focus is not on the weapon itself but on the concept of deploying a distraction or wounding device in confined spaces where a firearm is impractical.
+In competitive knife throwing, the bo shuriken’s aerodynamic principles influence the design of modern balanced throwing knives.

 Kunai: The Original Multi‑Tool